 CAPITAL GAINS – The maximum tax rate for long-term capital gains and qualified dividends is 20%.
 For tax year 2020, the 20% rate applies to amounts above $13,150.
 The 0% and 15% rates continue to apply to amounts below certain threshold amounts.
 The 15% rate applies to amounts between the two thresholds.

 QUALIFIED DIVIDEND – The IRS does not tax a trust for dividends that it distributes to its beneficiaries, whether that dividend payout is required by the trust document or not.
 The payments to beneficiaries are reported by the trustee on Form K-1, copies of which must be sent to the beneficiary and attached by the trustee to Form 1041.

 EXTROARDINARY DIVIDEND – are dividends that are derived from a life insurance policy, mutual fund, endowment, annuity.
 These particular type of dividends are not taxable to the trust or its beneficiaries.

 STOCK DIVIDEND– are dividends that are derived from a stocks and bonds.
 These particular type of dividends are not taxable to the trust or its beneficiaries.

 Russell R. Thompson, M.B.A

-Succeed Consulting Firm is represented by Attorney Sonya Anderson of The Anderson Law Group in Houston, Texas.
-Attorney Anderson handles all Trust documents and consultation for all Trust instruments for Succeed Consulting Firm.
+Succeed Consulting Firm is represented by Attorney Arielle Comer of Dallas, Texas.
+Attorney Comer provides all legal opinion letters for all Trust instruments for Succeed.